UCONN

 Cloud Datastore won’t be as fast for the simple reason that even SSDs are slower than RAM.

-As your SQL database gets larger or receives more requests at the same time,
+As your SQL database gets larger or receives more requests at the same time, it’ll likely get slower.

 Cloud Datastore’s latency stays the same regardless of the level of concurrency.